Fugitive Mexican ex-Gov. Javier Duarte detained in Guatemala

 The detention comes a week after Tomas Yarrington, the former governor of Mexico’s Tamaulipas state, was arrested in Italy, also on allegations of organized crime and money laundering.

-Another ex-governor, Cesar Duarte of Chihuahua state, is also wanted on suspicion of corruption and is said to have fled to El Paso, Texas.
+Another ex-governor, Cesar Duarte of Chihuahua state, is also wanted on suspicion of corruption and is believed to have fled to El Paso, Texas.
 He is not related to Javier Duarte.

 All three ex-governors were members of the ruling Institutional Revolution Party, or PRI, of President Enrique Pena Nieto.

 The party, which expelled Javier Duarte on Oct.
-25, 2016, and has sought to distance itself from him, applauded the arrest.
+25, 2016, applauded the arrest and called for punishment for anyone found to have been complicit in the alleged corruption ring.

 “The PRI calls for all the relevant investigations to be carried out and, respecting due process, for the ex-governor of Veracruz to be punished in an exemplary fashion, as well as anyone who is confirmed to have taken part in his criminal ring,” the party said in a statement.